 Management Assistants flock to Cedars-Sinai Medical Center for generous paychecks, where average earnings of $50K lead the pack in compensation.

 Popular Skills for Management Assistant

-Survey results suggest that Management Assistants put a wide range of professional skills to use.
-Most notably, skills in Operations Management, Sales, Microsoft Excel, and Customer Service are correlated to pay that is above average.
-The majority of those who know Microsoft Excel also know Customer Service.
+Survey results imply that Management Assistants put a diverse skill set to use.
+Most notably, skills in Sales, Microsoft Excel, Operations Management, and Microsoft Office are correlated to pay that is above average.
+Most people who know Microsoft Excel also know Customer Service.